Table of Contents

 Sometimes referred to as the military press, this exercise is a great exercise to work the entire body.

-- Recommended Reading – The Overhead Press Benefits That Build Optimal Strength And Power
+Recommended Reading – 7 Benefits Of Overhead Press To Build Greater Shoulder Power

 In this article we discuss the overhead press muscles worked plus hand selected exercises for you to use next time your training your deltoids.

 - To perform the overhead press properly, begin by standing with your feet shoulder-width apart and holding a barbell or dumbbell at shoulder height.
 Engage your core and keep your back straight throughout the press.
 Doing this will help maintain proper form and prevent injury.

 - Next, exhale and press the weights overhead, fully extending your arms.

 - Maintain close elbow contact with your torso and avoid locking your elbows at the top of the movement.

 - Whilst exhaling, lower the weights back to shoulder height.